Search

 Could You Negotiate That Lien Down?

 Sometimes, you have room to negotiate the amount of a lien, especially with medical liens or those from private creditors.
 Your personal injury lawyer can be a great asset here, advocating on your behalf to possibly lower those costs.
-It’s not just about accepting what’s presented; it’s about making sure it’s fair.
+You want to make sure all is in order.

 Which Liens Should You Tackle First?